Avantika87/CodeClause_Gold_GOLD_PRICE_DETECTION/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)<br>

 ## What It Does:
- wars and permanent breakage of the bonds established among people.
-A lot of research is already going on focused on the classification of fake news.
+This ML or SML model uses historical data to forecast future price changes.It provide insights into whether gold price is likely to rise, fall or remain stable.It can be used by Analysts and investors to make informed decisions about buying, selling, or holding gold assets.However, predicting financial markets is complex and uncertain, so these models should be used alongside other analyses for more comprehensive decision-making.

 1️⃣ Data Collection <br>
 2️⃣ Data Preprocessing <br>
-3️⃣ Exploratory Data Analysis <br>
+3️⃣ Data Wrangling <br>
 4️⃣ Dataset Balancing & Scaling <br>
-5️⃣ Machine Learning Models Training & Evaluation
+5️⃣ Machine Learning Model Training and Evaluation

 ## Prerequisites:
-I would highly recommend that before the hack night, you should have some kind of toolchain and development environment already installed and ready.
-If you have no idea where to start with this, try a combination like: <br>
+Before the hacknight, it is advised to have a ready-to-use toolchain and development environment.A recommended set of tools contains : <br>

 1️⃣ `Python`<br>
 2️⃣ `scikit-learn` / `sklearn`<br>
 3️⃣ `Pandas`<br>
 4️⃣ `NumPy`<br>
-5️⃣ `Swaborn`<br>
+5️⃣ `Seaborn`<br>
 6️⃣ An environment to work in - something like `Jupyter` or `colab`<br>

 For Linux people, your package manager should be able to handle all of this.
 If it somehow can't, see if you can at least install Python and pip and then use pip to install the above packages.